Early Childhood (ECE)

 Study of approaches to family, community, societal, cultural, and ideological support systems in children’s growth, learning, and development.
 Emphasis on how these factors are related in the permissive-restrictive dimensions of child rearing and socialization in broad perspectives across environmental contexts.
 Examination of resources and systems to address the special needs of families with children who are "at risk" or have disabilities.
 Review of technological tools used to locate and compile information on community resources.
 Field experience required.
 Generally offered: Spring.

 ECE 4143.
 Principles and Practices of Differentiated Education EC–6.
 (3-0) 3 Credit Hours.

-This course addresses the exploration of culturally responsive instruction for diverse groups of learners with a broad range of abilities, interests, and backgrounds.
-Identification of theoretical perspectives and principles for differentiated education in early childhood and elementary settings will be explored.
-Emphasis is on the development of effective instructional planning, supportive learning environments, and flexible teaching practices that accommodate individual needs within group settings.
-Restricted course; advisor code required for registration.
-Field experience required.
+Study of cultural and responsive programming for linguistically diverse groups of children representing a wide range of abilities.
+Identification of theoretical perspectives and principles for differentiated education in early childhood and elementary.
+Emphasis on effective instructional planning, learning environments, and teaching practices to accommodate individuals in group settings.
+Field experiences may be required.
 Generally offered: Fall, Spring.

 ECE 4153.
 Culturally Appropriate Assessment for Infants and Young Children.
 (3-0) 3 Credit Hours.

 Selecting and employing culturally fair assessment and evaluation techniques that are reliable, valid, and developmentally appropriate for infants and young children.
 Includes the examination of strategies such as developmental checklists, parent interviews, play-based, portfolios, and informal observations for conducting assessment.
 Using assessment outcomes appropriately for instructional and curricular planning.

 ECE 4203.
 Assessment and Evaluation in EC–6.
 (3-0) 3 Credit Hours.